srikanth-nettem/CodeInterview/README.md

 # CodeInterview
 This repository has implementation for a [Code Interview](https://github.com/srikanth-nettem/CodeInterview/blob/master/Exercise.pdf) problem.

-This repository used travis ci for setting up Continous Integration.
+This repository used travis-ci for setting up remote build.
 Please visit [here](https://travis-ci.org/srikanth-nettem/CodeInterview/builds) for build history.

 ## System Requirements
 The application executes well in the environment that meets the following requirements: